Birmingham, AL Drug Crime Lawyers – Polson & Polson, P.C.

 - Drug trafficking of marijuana less than 2.2 pounds – At least three years in jail and a $25,00 fine

 For misdemeanor drug offenses, such as possession of marijuana in the second degree or drug paraphernalia, a person would face in municipal court up to a $500 fine and up to 180 days in the city jail.
 If either of those misdemeanors were prosecuted in the district court, the person would face up to a $6,000 fine and up to a 365-day sentence.
-For more severe felony drug offenses, such as possession, a person faces a year and a day up to 10 years in the state penitentiary and up to $15,000 on drug manufacturing.
+For more severe felony drug offenses, such as drug possession, a person faces a year and a day up to 10 years in the state penitentiary and up to $15,000 on drug manufacturing.

 A Class B Felony is 2 years to 20 years.
 For trafficking, it is a minimum of 10 years to life with the minimum mandatory of three years and if certain enhancements are added, that minimum mandatory sentence increases to an additional five years.
 If someone has prior felony convictions, they could be facing a life sentence, as well in certain trafficking offenses based on the quantity, a person could face a life sentence.